peteroupc/peteroupc.github.io/bernreq.md

 [^19]: Mossel, Elchanan, and Yuval Peres.
 New coins from old: computing with unknown bias.
 Combinatorica, 25(6), pp.707-724, 2005.

 [^20]: Wästlund, J., "[**Functions arising by coin flipping**](http://www.math.chalmers.se/~wastlund/coinFlip.pdf)", 1999.

-[^21]: Etessami, K. And Yannakakis, M., "Recursive Markov chains, stochastic grammars, and monotone systems of nonlinear equations", Journal of the ACM 56(1), pp.1-66, 2009.

-[^22]: Banderier, C. And Drmota, M., 2015.
-Formulae and asymptotics for coefficients of algebraic functions.
-Combinatorics, Probability and Computing, 24(1), pp.1-53.